 Carrying on an intercollegiate athletic tradition over 150 years old, the Brown Bears compete at the highest level of intercollegiate athletics at the NCAA Division I level.
-As a member of the Ivy League, Brown has one of the nation’s broadest arrays of varsity teams, featuring the nation’s fourth largest athletic program – 37 in all, 17 for men, 20 for women -- the largest athletic program in the nation for women.
+As a member of the Ivy League, Brown has one of the nation’s broadest arrays of varsity teams, featuring the nation’s second largest athletic program - 38 in all, 17 for men, 21 for women, the largest athletic program in the nation for women.

-U.S. News and World Report recently named Brown Athletics to the College Sports Honor Roll as one of the nation’s top 20 athletic programs.
-Brown has 24 teams honored by the NCAA with Public Recognition Awards for Academic Achievement, second-most in the nation.
+U.S. News and World Report has named Brown Athletics to the College Sports Honor Roll as one of the nation’s top 20 athletic programs.
+Brown had 22 teams honored by the NCAA with Public Recognition Awards for Academic Achievement in 2014, second most in the nation.

-Brown teams regularly compete in NCAA Championships, with the Brown women’s crew winning five NCAA Championships in the last 11 years.
-In addition, Brown’s baseball, men’s soccer, and men’s lacrosse teams have made NCAA playoff appearances in the last several years, with football and women’s basketball joining those teams in winning Ivy League championships.
-Coaches and writers have ranked 12 Brown teams nationally in recent years.
+Brown teams regularly compete in NCAA Championships, with the Brown women’s crew winning seven NCAA championships since 1999.
+In addition, Brown’s baseball, men’s soccer, men’s water polo, men’s lacrosse and men’s tennis teams have made NCAA playoff appearances in recent years, with football and women’s basketball joining those teams in winning Ivy League championships.
 Both the men’s soccer (17) and women’s soccer (12) teams have won more Ivy titles than any other Ivy League school.

-In the last three years, Brown athletes achieved at the highest level on an individual basis with 20 All-Americans, 24 Academic All-Americans, three Ivy League Players of the Year, two Ivy League Rookies of the Year, an NCAA Top VIII Award winner, an NCAA Postgraduate Scholarship Award winner, an Academic All-American of the Year, and two national finalists for Player of the Year honors.
-Brown athletes were drafted or signed by teams from the National Football League, Major League Baseball, and Major League Soccer.
+Brown student-athletes achieved at the highest level on an individual basis with All-Americans, Academic All-Americans, a Senior CLASS award winner, Ivy League Players of the Year, Ivy League Rookies of the Year, an NCAA top VIII Award winner, and national finalists for Player of the Year honors.
+Brown athletes were drafted or signed by teams from the National Football League, Major League Baseball, National Hockey League, Major League Lacrosse and Major League Soccer.